4 Linear mixed model I

 Let’s compare the results

 We can see that the estimates of the mean frog weight for each color are the same, as expected.
-The standard errors are larger for GLS because it accounts for the correlation between the residuals.
+The standard errors are larger for GLS because it accounts for the nested structure of the data (i.e., the effective sample size is smaller).

 4.2 Mixed effect models